-You can obtain a free copy of the print version of this map at a variety of locations around the County including local bike shops, the information desk at the Fairfax County Government Center, any district supervisor's office, and the Fairfax County Department of Transportation office.
-For any of these locations we recommend calling ahead to check to see if they have printed versions in stock.
+You can obtain a free copy of the print version of this map at a variety of locations around the County, including local bike shops, the information desk at the Fairfax County Government Center, any district supervisor's office and the Fairfax County Department of Transportation office.
+For any of these locations, FCDOT recommends calling ahead to make sure they have printed versions in stock.

 Bike Fairfax Interactive Map

-There are a variety of tools and features to help users navigate the map, some of these are:
+There are a variety of tools and features to help users navigate the map, including:

 - Print - Once zoomed in to a particular area, the user can print out a map displaying the view in the window to include points of interest and route/trail information.